yildiztugba/HYKWebsite/planning/backlog.md

 - As a **user** I want to see a footer with organization's address at the bottom of the website so that I can reach the address easily.

-  - Given the user wants to copy the address, It should be type of text to copy easily.
+  - Given the user wants to copy the address, It should be type of text to copy easily.git

 ## Should-Have